dotnet/Nerdbank.GitVersioning/readme.md

 who want to update to your latest NuGet package will reliably get the latest version.

+The git height is guaranteed to always increase with each release, assuming that each release builds on a previous release.

 ### Why isn't the git commit ID included for public releases?

-It could be, but the jdate serves as a unique identifier already and the git commit id would just make it harder for users to type in the version number if they ever had to.
+It could be, but the git height serves as a pseudo-identifier already and the git commit id would just make it harder for users to type in the version number if they ever had to.